 Postgraduate study is not essential for entry to the profession but may be useful.
 Many people in publishing, particularly journal publishing, have a Masters degree.
 Courses tend to cover the whole area of publishing rather than rights management in particular, although rights management may be covered as part of the course.

 Masters and diploma courses are available in areas such as electronic communication and publishing, and publishing/publishing studies.
-Search postgraduate courses in publishing.
-Research courses thoroughly, carefully considering which ones would be most relevant to your requirements.
+Do your research thoroughly, carefully considering which courses are most relevant to your requirements.